Spinach vs Romaine: Which is Better? An Ultimate Comparison

 Both contain many of the same nutrients.
 After examining the table above let’s determine which is healthier.

-Romaine provides more B5 and fewer calories, carbohydrates and total fat than spinach.
+Romaine provides more B5 and fewer calories, carbohydrates and total fat.

 Which to Choose